Who is a Campmaster?

 - Be familiar with the property of Camp William B. Snyder

-- Have completed a Campmasters’ Orientation, and UTV Training
+- Have completed a Campmasters’ Orientation.

 - Be willing to be “first in – last out” for at least two weekends a year at Camp William B. Snyder in Haymarket, VA

 A Campmaster agrees to be at Camp from Friday evening through Sunday morning of their assigned weekends.
 They are responsible for the checking in / checking out of units for the weekends they agree to be on duty.
 Much of the Campmaster’s job is answering questions.
 The Campmaster is on property to be a resource for our guests to make their stay at Camp William B. Snyder more enjoyable.
 They are also asked to assist the Camp Ranger as needed.